 We consider PAs to be indispensable members of our primary care teams, but many of our patients have questions about how their expertise compares to the more common “MD” credential.
 We compiled five of the most frequently asked questions about physician assistants.
 Get the scoop below.

 You should be asking yourself, “Why wouldn’t I see a PA?”

-“You can see a PA for any health concern at all,” adds One Medical’s Desiree Dougherty, PA-C. “We’re trained in general medicine, in the same medical model that’s used for doctors.
-Being generalists means we’re knowledgeable about many different areas of medicine, and allows us to approach patient care from a whole-body perspective.”
+“You can see a PA for any health concern at all,” adds Desiree Dougherty, PA-C. “We’re trained in general medicine, in the same medical model that’s used for doctors.
+As generalists, we’re knowledgeable about many different areas of medicine, and that allows us to approach patient care from a whole-body perspective.”

 2. What is a PA?

 A PA is a nationally-certified and state-licensed medical professional who has undergone extensive practical training.
 He or she is licensed to diagnose, prevent, and treat medical issues as part of a team of physicians.
 PAs can practice and prescribe medications in all 50 states, the District of Columbia, and all US territories except Puerto Rico.

 3. What kind of training do PAs have?